-Your child’s health care provider will tell you when to give your child medication.
-If the pain medication doesn’t seem to be working, let the health care provider know right away.
+Your child’s healthcare provider will tell you when to give your child medicine.
+If the pain medicine doesn’t seem to be working, let the healthcare provider know right away.

-Antibiotics will be prescribed to prevent infection.
+Your child's healthcare provider will prescribe antibiotics to prevent infection.
 Be sure to give your child the antibiotics exactly as instructed.

 To protect your child’s skin and help incision sites heal properly: